 - Taxation on Multiple Properties: If NRI owns more than one residential property which are self-occupied, then only one of the houses will be treated as self-occupied and all others will be treated as deemed to be let out.
 In such cases, a notional rent is computed and offered to tax as if the property was rented out

-Sometimes it can be a pain to come all the way to India and do everything yourself.
-This special condition is for NRIs who would prefer staying where they are right now but still don’t want to miss out on the opportunity of investing in Indian Real Estate.
+Sometimes it can be a pain to come to India and do everything yourself.
+This special condition is for NRIs who would prefer to stay where they are right now but still don’t want to miss out on the opportunity to invest in Indian Real Estate.

 You can always have a Power of Attorney (POA) carry out your investments for you.
 A POA can enable easy buying, managing and selling of your real estate property in India.
 However, you need to take certain precautions as well while creating the perfect power of attorney.